If a dog is constantly licking its paws, it may seem like a harmless habit, but it often signals an underlying problem.

 When to Call or Visit Your Vet

-If your dog’s paw licking continues for more than a few days, a vet visit is recommended.
+If your dog’s paw licking continues for more than a few days, a vet visit is needed.
 Redness, swelling, bleeding, or discharge are clear signs of infection or injury that need medical attention.

 Seek immediate help if your dog is limping, whining when the paw is touched, or if multiple paws are affected at once.
 These could signal serious conditions such as arthritis, autoimmune issues, or widespread skin infections.